livingstoneonline/livingstoneonline/docs/development_enviroment.md

 ```

 The basic concept is _unison_ provides bidirectional syncing of files, and
-_fswatcher_ whates the file system for changes, triggering _unision_ to sync
+_fswatcher_ watches the file system for changes, triggering _unison_ to sync
-between the enviroment and your physical machine when ever changes occur.
+between the environment and your physical machine when ever changes occur.

 There are two scripts provided with this repository.
 They don't take any
 arguments so you can run them like any other base script.

 * sync: Runs the bidirectional sync just once.
-* watch: Runs the file system watcher to automcatically sync files.
+* watch: Runs the file system watcher to automatically sync files.

 They'll sync the *$DRUPAL_ROOT/sites* folder to *sites* in this directory.